Feature Articles: Budgeting & Saving

-Lucy Schrader, Associate State Specialist and Building Strong Families Program Coordinator, Personal Financial Planning, University of Missouri Extension
+Lucy Schrader, former Associate State Specialist and Building Strong Families Program Coordinator, Personal Financial Planning, University of Missouri Extension

 With a push toward consuming less and making better use of the resources we already have, here are some ideas on reusing school supplies.

 Spiral and composition notebooks

 Other supplies to reuse if they are in good condition:

 - school boxes

-- pink erasers (still work even if partly used)
+- pink erasers (they still work even if partly used)